pyrex8/atari_pygame/README.md

 *update_switches()*

 This only returns one key.
 This should return multiple key presses espcially for two player games.
+This is the standard Stella keymap for two players, minus the right shift for player 0 fire.
+Player 0 is the arrow keys and space bar.
+Player 1 is y,g,jh and f for fire.

 *reset_collision()*